tanyunzhe98/ramp-fe-challenge/README.md

 #### Upload the project to CodeSandbox

-**NOTE: We recommend you use this method to upload your project (with the CLI) rather than importing directly from Github to generate a CodeSandbox.**
+**NOTE: Make sure your CodeSandbox link can be edited.
+If your link is Read only, you will be disqualified as we are not able to grade your assignment.
+We strongly recommend you use this method to upload your project (with the CLI) rather than importing directly from Github to generate a CodeSandbox, as it makes it Read only by default.**

 - Run `yarn install` or `npm install`
 - Run `yarn upload` or `npm run upload`